-Change your husband – is there a right and wrong way to inspire his growth?
+Is it possible to change your husband?
+Is there a right and wrong way to inspire growth?

-A few days back, I read this man’s words about what it means to be a good husband – profound bright truths that hurt my eyes just looking at them.
+A few days ago, I read this man’s words about what it means to be a good husband – profound bright truths that hurt my eyes just looking at them.

 And my heart longed for my husbands eyes to fall on the words I just read; to see what I saw, feel what I felt.
 The conviction and truth and the word of God pouring out from an online shepherd of men.